Hyperlocal Marketing: What It Is, Why It Works, & How to Do It Right

 As hyperlocal marketing focuses on limiting ads to a highly specific geographical area, the settings we’re most interested in are our geolocation settings.
 We’ll also be taking a look at our keywords, as well as our options for hyperlocal social marketing.

-To get started with hyperlocal marketing in AdWords, we want to make sure our geolocation settings are configured correctly.
+To get started with hyperlocal marketing in Google Ads (formerly known as Google AdWords), we want to make sure our geolocation settings are configured correctly.

-To do this, we’re going to navigate to the Campaigns tab within your AdWords account, select the campaign you want to modify, then click “Settings”.
+To do this, we’re going to navigate to the Campaigns tab within your Google Ads account, select the campaign you want to modify, then click “Settings”.
 From here, click the downward chevron in the Locations tab, then select “Advanced search.”

 Now, click “Radius targeting”: